Formal Modeling and Verification of the Algorand Consensus Protocol in CADP: Verification

 With the LNT model above we can use the CADP toolbox to check equivalence-based properties.
 In particular, for the purpose of noninterference analysis we consider $\mathit{boycott}$ as the only high-level action.
 When the number of malicious nodes is sufficiently large, we have that: \cws{0}{\mathit{MAlgorand} \setminus \{ \mathit{boycott} \} \;\not\wbis{}\; \mathit{MAlgorand} \,/\, \{ \mathit{boycott} \}} indicating that the presence of malicious nodes violates noninterference by making the outcome of the protocol observably dependent on their behavior.
 Relation $\wbis{}$ is a $\tau$-abstracting equivalence such as weak~\cite{Mil89a} or branching~\cite{GW96} bisimilarity.

 To implement this equivalence check in CADP, we use a simple verification script written in SVL (Script Verification Language)~\cite{GL01}.
-We start by generating from the \texttt{ALGORAND.lnt} file a labeled transition system in the BCG (Binary Coded Graphs) format of CADP.
-We then produce \texttt{restriction\_ALGORAND.bcg} and \texttt{hiding\_ALGORAND.bcg} -- the translations of $\mathit{MAlgorand} \setminus \{ \mathit{boycott} \}$ and $\mathit{MAlgorand} \,/\, \{ \mathit{boycott} \}$ -- by using the SVL commands \texttt{hide} and \texttt{cut}.
+We start by generating from the \texttt{MALGORAND.lnt} file a labeled transition system in the BCG (Binary Coded Graphs) format of CADP.
+We then produce \texttt{restriction\_MALGORAND.bcg} and \texttt{hiding\_MALGORAND.bcg} -- the translations of $\mathit{MAlgorand} \setminus \{ \mathit{boycott} \}$ and $\mathit{MAlgorand} \,/\, \{ \mathit{boycott} \}$ -- by using the SVL commands \texttt{hide} and \texttt{cut}.
 Lastly, we compare them with respect to weak and branching bisimilarity.
-Here is the code of the script \texttt{ALGORAND.svl}, which effectively implements the noninterference property called BSNNI~\cite{FG01,EABR25}:
+Here is the code of the script \texttt{MALGORAND.svl}, which effectively implements the noninterference property called BSNNI~\cite{FG01,EABR25}: